yingkui2003/ACME2/README.md

 (5) ACME2 also improves the logic of the codes and fixed the memory allocation issue when processing a large amount of cirques.

-Due to the end of support of ESRI for ArcGIS 10, ACME2 is for ArcGIS Pro 2.8 or newer only.
-The python codes related to the tools can be run in ArcGIS 10, but the toolbox interface is newer than ArcGIS 10, so that it can not open in ArcGIS 10.
-Addition work is needed to recreate the tool interface in ArcGIS 10.
-Please contact the developer if you need to run the tools in ArcGIS 10 for more instructions.
+Three toolbox files are provided.
+ACME2_for_ArcMap.tbx is for ArCGIS 10.7 and 10.8.
+It can also be run in ArcGIS Pro.
+ACME2.tbx is for ArcGIS Pro 2.8 or newer.
+ACME2.atbx is for ArcGIS 3.0 or newer.

 # Major tools within the toolbox
 ACME2 includes two toolsets.
 The first one is the Step by Step tools, which include 4 tools: 0.
 Derive Thresholds from Cirque Outlines, 1.
 Record Datasets and Derive Location, Size, Shape, Slope, Aspect, and Altitude Metrics, 2.
 Derive Axis-related Metrics, and 3.
 Derive Catchment Metrics.
 The second toolset is for the Whole Process, including two tools: Whole Calculations with Auto-derived Thresholds and Whole Calculations With Specified Thresholds.